 Laboratories and scientific equipment

-Dr Fridtjof Nansen will feature specialised laboratories, including a wet lab, also known as the fish lab, a plankton sampling lab, also called Benthos/Plankton lab, a dry lab for oceanographic studies, a foto lab, a climate lab and a seawater lab.
-To conduct marine research, the vessel will be equipped with a spacious operation centre with offices and a library, a CTD lab with a 27m² CTD hangar and a 53m² main scientific hangar.
+Dr Fridtjof Nansen features specialised laboratories, including a wet lab, also known as the fish lab, a plankton sampling lab, also called Benthos/Plankton lab, a dry lab for oceanographic studies, a foto lab, and climate and seawater labs.
+To conduct marine research, the vessel is equipped with a spacious operation centre with offices and a library, a CTD lab with a 27m² CTD hangar and a 53m² main scientific hangar.

 The proposed ocean liner Titanic-II is a dream project of Australian billionaire Clive Palmer.

-Scientific equipment onboard the ship will include a CTD Rosette water sampling system, a fully equipped weather station, a data acquisition system and a scientific computer system network.
+Scientific equipment on-board the ship includes a CTD Rosette water sampling system, a fully equipped weather station, a data acquisition system and a scientific computer system network.

-It will also include scientific split-beam echo sounders, two acoustic doppler current profilers (ADCP) of 75Hz and 150Hz, an ocean surveyor, one omni-directional (intermediate range) fisheries sonar and two bathymetric multi-beam echo sounders, one for intermediate range (2,000m) and one for deep water (5,000m).
+It also includes scientific split-beam echo sounders, two acoustic doppler current profilers (ADCP) of 75Hz and 150Hz, an ocean surveyor, one omni-directional (intermediate range) fisheries sonar and two bathymetric multi-beam echo sounders, one for intermediate range (2,000m) and one for deepwater (5,000m).

-There will also be one synchronising system for all acoustic instruments, four hydrophones for trawl geometry system, two hydrophones for catch monitoring system and two hydrophones for multisampler, all mounted in drop keels.
-Two forward-looking low-light high-definition (HD) video cameras will be fitted to observe air bubbles.
+In addition, the vessel features a synchronising system for all acoustic instruments, four hydrophones for trawl geometry system, two hydrophones for catch monitoring system and two hydrophones for multi-sampler, all mounted in drop keels.
+Two forward-looking low-light high-definition (HD) video cameras are fitted to observe air bubbles.

 Navigation and communication facilities

-Navigation equipment onboard the vessel will include automatic identification system (AIS), electronic chart display and information system (ECDIS), and a separate electronic charting system.
-The ship will also include differential global positioning systems (DGPS) and gyro and attitude reference system units.
+Navigation equipment on-board the vessel includes automatic identification system (AIS), electronic chart display and information system (ECDIS), and a separate electronic charting system.
+The ship also includes differential global positioning systems (DGPS) and gyro and attitude reference system units.

 Accommodation and tank capacities

 The research vessel can accommodate 45 people, including 15 seamen and 30 scientists.
-Onboard tanks will be capable of carrying 490m³ of marine diesel oil (MDO) and 175m³ of fresh water.
-A passive anti-rolling tank system will also be installed.
+On-board tanks are capable of carrying 490m³ of marine diesel oil (MDO) and 175m³ of freshwater.

 Winches and deck cranes

-Dr Fridtjof Nansen will be equipped with electric driven fishery and scientific winches, which will be supplied by RAPP HYDEMA.
-It will include two mooring winches with a capacity to trawl 40t each, one outhaul winch at the cod end with a capacity of 3t and one CTD winch.
+Dr Fridtjof Nansen is equipped with electric driven fishery and scientific winches, which were supplied by RAPP HYDEMA.
+It includes two mooring winches with a capacity to trawl 40t each, one outhaul winch at the cod end with a capacity of 3t and one CTD winch.
 Other fishing winches include one pelagic net drum of 40t capacity, two trawl winches of 40t, one combined Gilson and wire winch of 11t, and a multi-purpose deep sea instruments winch.

-It will also be equipped with one pelagic net drum (40t) and one bottom traul split net drum (26t), as well as one benthos sledge winch.
+It is also equipped with one pelagic net drum (40t) and one bottom traul split net drum (26t), as well as one benthos sledge winch.

-Cranes and handling equipment will be supplied by Triplex, including four deck cranes with a safe working load (SWL) ranging from three to eight tonnes, one CTD L-frame with a capacity of three tonnes, one A-frame at stern with SWL of ten tonnes and another main hangar telescopic A-frame with a capacity of ten tonnes.
+Cranes and handling equipment were supplied by Triplex, including four deck cranes with a safe working load (SWL) ranging from 3t to 8t, one CTD L-frame with a capacity of 3t, one A-frame at stern with SWL of 10t and another main hangar telescopic A-frame with a capacity of 10t.

 Power and propulsion systems

-Dr Fridtjof Nansen will feature a diesel electric propulsion plant comprising two DC electric motors working in tandem, each with a power rating of 1,500kW.
-The propulsion system will allow the vessel to cruise at a maximum speed of 14.5k.
+Dr Fridtjof Nansen features a diesel electric propulsion plant comprising two DC electric motors working in tandem, each with a power rating of 1,500kW.
+The propulsion system allows the vessel to cruise at a maximum speed of 14.5kt.

-The power plant will consist of two Mak nine-cylinder diesel generator sets and one Mak six-cylinder diesel generator set.
+The power plant consists of two Mak nine-cylinder diesel generator sets and one Mak six-cylinder diesel generator set.

-Propulsion will include five-bladed, fixed pitch propeller (FPP) thrusters, an 880kW retractable azimuth thruster in the bow, two 600kW tunnel thrusters, one double tunnel at the bow and one in the stern.
+Propulsion includes five-bladed, fixed pitch propeller (FPP) thrusters, an 880kW retractable azimuth thruster in the bow, two 600kW tunnel thrusters, one double tunnel at the bow and one in the stern.